JiangXL/BIO206-15/16_Apoptosis.md

 Because *C. elegans* is transported, scientists can observe cell division, differentiation and organ development under microsocpe.

-John Sulston
+John Sulston: Cell death is part of the normal differentiation process

 Robert Horvitz discovered and characterized key genes controlling cell death in *C. elegans*.

-Xiaodong Wangs' work revealed a key role for the mitochondria in programmed cell death.
+Xiaodong Wangs' work revealed a key role(caspase-3 via apoptosome) for the mitochondria in programmed cell death.

 ## IV:Players and mechanis